-Students have EAL classes to support their learning English as an additional language.
+Students have EAL classes to support their learning of English as an additional language.
 All non-native English speakers are tested at the beginning of the school year to determine their English language proficiency.
 Should a student test into the programme, we offer three levels:

-- EAL Beginners (four lessons a week as well as an additional four support lessons) - EAL Intermediate and (two lessons a week) - EAL Upper-Intermediate (two lessons a week)
+- EAL Beginners (four lessons a week)

+- EAL Intermediate and (two lessons a week)

+- EAL Upper-Intermediate (two lessons a week)